 Animal Boarding Establishments and Kennels

-The law requires cat and dog boarding establishments to be licensed, whether they are at commercial or domestic premises.
+The Animal Boarding Establishments Act 1963 requires cat and dog boarding establishments to be licensed, whether they are at commercial or domestic premises.

 This means that anybody who is boarding cats and dogs for commercial gain MUST have a local authority licence before they start their business, and to remain licensed whilst they remain in business.

 These licences help to ensure that animals are properly looked after, by setting standards for the premises and for the level of care given.
-We regularly inspect these premises for safety, and a vet accompanies us to ensure that animal welfare standards are met.
+We regularly inspect these premises for safety, and a vet may accompany us to ensure that animal welfare standards are met.

-If you would like to set up cat or dog boarding or home boarding business, including crèche and play facilities or similar, the application forms and information you need may be found here.
+If you would like to set up cat or dog boarding or home boarding business, including crèche and play facilities or similar, you can download the application forms and fees.
 The renewal of licences follows the same initial application process.

 As part of the licensing process, we use standard licensing conditions - these show the standards that each type of premises must meet, and ensures that, amongst other things: